The X-Files: I Want to Believe: Home media

 20th Century Fox Home Entertainment released the film on DVD and Blu-ray on December 2, 2008.
 The home release included an extended cut that adds an additional four minutes of footage into the movie, including extra violence and character moments.
-The most recent available data showed it had grossed $16,338,379 from U.S. DVD sales.
+The most recent available data showed it has grossed $17,434,152 from U.S. DVD sales.

+Director's cut

 During an interview with David Duchovny released on June 3, 2025, Chris Carter revealed that he had been recently given the go-ahead to produce a director's cut for the film, with Carter further implying that the cut might be produced for streaming.
+Titled The X-Files: I Want to Believe – Vrach Frankenshteyn (Doctor Frankenstein in Russian), it was set to be released on Disney+ in June 2026 but was delayed to August 14, 2026, for Hulu, due to an unspecified technical issue.

 Reception

-Metacritic, which assigns a normalized rating out of 100 reviews from mainstream film critics, reported that there were "mixed or average" reviews, with an average score of 47 based on 33 reviews.
 Rotten Tomatoes reports that 32% of 168 listed film critics gave the film a positive review; the average rating is 4.79/10.
 The website wrote of the critics' consensus, states: "The chemistry between leads David Duchovny and Gillian Anderson do live up to The X-Files televised legacy, but the roving plot and droning routines make it hard to identify just what we're meant to believe in."
-Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+Metacritic, which assigns a normalized rating out of 100 reviews from mainstream film critics, reported that there were "mixed or average" reviews, with an average score of 47 based on 33 reviews.
+Audiences polled by CinemaScore gave the film an average grade of C on an A+ to F scale.

 The X-Files: I Want to Believe arrives billed as a 'stand-alone' film that requires no familiarity with the famous television series.
 So it is, leaving us to piece together the plot on our own.
 And when I say 'piece together,' trust me, that's exactly what I mean.